Watch our webinar to learn from experts about how organisations can facilitate a smooth and safe return to their physical workplace

 For most organisations, the introduction of hybrid working will require a significant culture shift and establishing new ways of working and associated policies and practices.
 We can learn some lessons from working from home during pandemic, however, in some ways hybrid will make greater demands of managers and organisations than the urgent shift to total remote working.

-With the vaccine roll out offering a potential return to the workplace for current homeworkers later in 2021, how, why and what should organisations think about implementing a hybrid approach?
+So, how, why and what should organisations think about when implementing a hybrid approach?

 The significant interest in more flexible forms of working, and hybrid working in particular, have created new employee expectations and desires.
 Organisations who do not support flexible forms of working may therefore risk increased employee turnover, reduced employee engagement and limitations on the ability to attract talent in the future.
-Hybrid working also provides other opportunities for organisations in terms of reducing estate and facilities costs, enabling employee wellbeing and supporting diversity and inclusion.
+Hybrid working also provides other opportunities for organisations in terms of reducing estate and facilities costs, enabling employee wellbeing, and supporting inclusion and diversity.

 Benefits of hybrid